kgrajski/ercot_dart/README.md

     - With a Co-Pilot it is astounding how quickly one can generate and customize quite complex plots!
   - Many studies focus on the end-result - which nearly inevitably end with "hot" results.
 Here, I wanted to share the step-by-step journey to include the false alarms amongst the hints of insight.
 - Architect for future scaling.
   - ERCOT has 100s of settlement points.
 I embedded handling multiple settlement points in the workbench itself.
 So, lots of "outer loops".
-A better idea may have been to perfect the workbench to operate on a single settlement point and use an external method to scale to the full range.
+A better idea may have been to perfect the workbench to operate on a single settlement point and use an external method to scale to the full collection.

 What I might do next
 - Modeling